-Upon completion of this offering, our directors, executive officers and holders of more than 5% of our common stock, together with their affiliates, will beneficially own, in the aggregate, approximately 50.4% of our outstanding common stock.
-As a result, these stockholders, acting together, would have the ability to significantly influence the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
-In addition, these stockholders, acting together, would have the ability to control the management and affairs of our company.
-Accordingly, this concentration of ownership could harm the market price of our common stock and Warrants by:
+Our directors, executive officers and holders of more than 5% of our common stock, together with their affiliates, beneficially own, in the aggregate, approximately 50.9% of our outstanding common stock.
+As a result, these stockholders, acting together, have the ability to significantly influence the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
+In addition, these stockholders, acting together, have the ability to control the management and affairs of our company.
+Accordingly, this concentration of ownership could harm the market price of our common stock and warrants by:

-- delaying, deferring or preventing a change of control of us; - · impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of us.
+- · delaying, deferring or preventing a change of control of us; - · impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of us.